DyxaDevelop/Atis/README.md

 # Atis
-Landing page with simple NodeJS serwer
+Landing page with simple NodeJS server

 Write your firebase config in firebaseConfig to use this project